NazCodeland/headfull-chromium/README.md

 Package dependencies to run chromium in headfull mode with Playwright.

+## Acknowledgments

+This project is based on the original [headfull-chromium project](https://github.com/piercefreeman/docker/tree/main/headfull-chromium) by Pierce Freeman.
+See [CHANGES.md](CHANGES.md) for a detailed list of modifications.

 Key environment variables:

 - `APP_PATH`: Working directory for the docker container that houses your node.js executable